David-Chadwick/credential-manifest/spec/spec.md

 ## Abstract

 For User Agents (e.g. wallets) and other service that wish to engage with Issuers to acquire credentials, there must exist a mechanism for assessing what inputs are required from a Subject to process a request for credential(s) issuance.
 The _Credential Manifest_ is a common data format for describing the inputs a Subject must provide to an Issuer for subsequent evaluation and issuance of the credential(s) indicated in the Credential Manifest.
+It is expected that Issuers will offer several different manifests to Subjects, to allow Subjects to choose which credential(s) they wish to apply for.

 _Credential Manifests_ do not themselves define the contents of the output credential(s), the process the Issuer uses to evaluate the submitted inputs, or the protocol Issuers, Subjects, and their User Agents rely on to negotiate credential issuance.